pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 #. **Remote Network**: This defines which subnet or host to be accessed
    on the other end of the tunnel.
-As mentioned in the previous item, it is paramount that this is set this exactly like the other end's “local subnet” section.
+As mentioned in the previous item, it is paramount that this is set this exactly like the other end's "local subnet" section.
 If not, phase 2 of the VPN connection will fail and traffic will not pass from one VPN segment to the other.
 #. **Description**: A description for this Phase 2 entry.
 Shows up in
    the IPsec status for reference.